 The kitchen sponge raft floated, but wasn’t big enough to hold the weight of the goat.

 Both lolly stick rafts floated, but the cork one was the most stable.

-Can you make a table to record your results?
-Can you try to predict which will sink and which will float before testing?
+Design a table to record the results and try to predict which rafts will sink and which will float before testing them.